Associate Professor Martin Gibbs

 - Sociology of Recreational and Domestic Uses of Information Technology

-Dr Martin Gibbs is an Associate Professor in the Department of Computing and Information Systems at The University of Melbourne.
+Dr Martin Gibbs is an Associate Professor in the School of Computing and Information Systems at The University of Melbourne.

 - how people use a variety of interactive technologies (video games, community networks, mobile phones; etc) for convivial and sociable purposes in a variety of situations (intimate strong-tie relationships, local neighborhoods, work-based occupational communities, online computer games)